ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

 ------------------------------------------
 Merge ``vcf`` files from multiple isolates
 ------------------------------------------
-Assuming that we did read mapping etc. for multiple isolates, at this point we can merge all the vcf files from multiple samples into a single vcf file.
-We will use that file to define *SNPs*.
+Assuming that we did read mapping etc. for multiple isolates (which you will learn how to do using ``snakemake``), at this point we can merge all the vcf files from multiple samples into a single vcf file.
+We will use that single ``vcf`` to define *SNP*s that be used for phylogenetic analysis:

 ::